csmertx/dotfiles/README.md

 > Dust is from wood carving and sanding.
 Whoops

+# LGM
+All my computer and Linux notes can be found at: [Linux Gremlin Mysteries](https://csmertx.github.io/).
+Which is hosted via: https://github.com/csmertx/csmertx.github.io

 # Here Be Dragons

 - For scripts: variables may need adjustment.
 The Imgur album is from when I was limited to 4GB of RAM.